shrihareepanchal/voice-cognitive-decline/README.md

 - Sentence Completion

 Methodology :-
-  1.Preprocessing: Clean and normalize audio data, convert speech to text (if needed).
+- Preprocessing: Clean and normalize audio data, convert speech to text (if needed).
-  2.Feature Extraction: Derive linguistic and acoustic features from the audio.
+- Feature Extraction: Derive linguistic and acoustic features from the audio.
-  3.Modeling: Apply unsupervised techniques such as clustering, similarity scoring, or anomaly detection.
+- Modeling: Apply unsupervised techniques such as clustering, similarity scoring, or anomaly detection.
-  4.Evaluation: Analyze feature trends and identify outliers or risk indicators.
+- Evaluation: Analyze feature trends and identify outliers or risk indicators.

 ## Installation